bedrocklinux/bedrocklinux-website/markdown/introduction.md

   listed in the brclients.conf for the respective client(s).
 If no argument is provided, it will print for the client in which the command is run;
   otherwise, it will print for all clients.
+- `bri -w` will print the client which will provide the command if it is not available locally.
+- `bri -W` will print the client which will provides the command - either the client it is run in (ie, `bri -n`) if it is available locally or the output of `bri -w` if it is available in the brpath.
 - `{class="rcmd"} bri -c` will cache the values of `-n` and `-p` to speed up future requests.
 Note that this requires root.
 It is recommended that this is run in newly made clients immediately after they are made.